pickettbd/meryl/documentation/source/reference.rst

   :caption: Action aliases.
   :linenos:

-  union A B ...         (output the kmer if it is in any input) union-min A B ... union-max A B ... union-sum A B ...
+  union A B ...         (output the k-mer if it is in any input) union-min A B ... union-max A B ... union-sum A B ...

-  intersect A B ...     (output the kmer if it is in all inputs) intersect-min A B ... intersect-max A B ... intersect-sum A B ...
+  intersect A B ...     (output the k-mer if it is in all inputs) intersect-min A B ... intersect-max A B ... intersect-sum A B ...

   subtract A B ...    (value = A - B - ...)

-  difference A B ...  (kmer occurs only in A)
+  difference A B ...  (k-mer occurs only in A)

   less-than X DB
   greater-than X DB